erindb/explanations-reboot/models/13-simpler/README.md

 Given causal_structure.AE and causal_structure.BE, endorse "E because A," (binary "yes" or "no").

+Or maybe given a set of alternative explanations, pick one?

 ## Unknowns:

 stickiness parameter

 ## Fixed unknowns:

-lexical presuppositions/entailments (but this is OK if common ground is fixed)
+* lexical presuppositions/entailments (but this is OK if common ground is fixed)
+* QUD is cause, because that's the only unknown for the listener
+* alternative utterances / alternative explanations